Caution, the “Pope” is on the loose!

 In terms of his personal comportment, “Pope” Francis has raised not a few eyebrows since he began to grace the world with his illegitimate presence on the Chair of St. Peter over four years ago.
-Whether it be the hand-holding with a homo-activist “priest”, the wearing of a rainbow-colored wristband, his visual delight in receiving a copy of Martin Luther’s 95 Theses, or just images like this one, chances are that if Francis is around, there will be something objectionable, disturbing, or odd to photograph.
+Whether it be the hand-holding with a homo-activist “priest”, the wearing of a rainbow-colored wristband, or his visual delight in receiving a copy of Martin Luther’s 95 Theses, chances are that if Francis is around, there will be something objectionable, disturbing, or odd to photograph.

 Just the last eight days have produced at least two images worthy of particular dishonorable mention.

-The first of these was taken at his General Audience on August 2, 2017 (click image for larger view):
+The first of these was taken at his General Audience on August 2, 2017, of which we present the relevant cropped portion: